adam-p/yesterday-i-learned/git.md

 `cd (submodule path) && git reset --hard HEAD`

 ### "fatal: Not a git repository: (one of your submodules)"
-Nudge around with your `.git/modules/(submodule name)/config` file and see if any obvious errors are in place.
+Nudge around your `.git/modules/(submodule name)/config` file and see if any obvious errors are in place.

 ### I cloned a repository without the `--recursive` flag
 At project root, `git submodule init && git submodule update --recursive`